Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Proofs of Main Results

 \subsection{Proof of Theorem~\ref{thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous}}

-{Appendix:A_thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous} The proof follows a similar argument to that presented in the proof of Theorem~\ref{thm:UhatW-U=EVR^{-1}+xxx}.
-We begin with the statement of several important bounds that we use throughout the following derivations.
+{Appendix:A_thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous} The proof follows a similar argument to that presented in the proof of Theorem~\ref{thm:UhatW-U=EVR^{-1}+xxx_part2}.
+We begin with the statement of several important bounds that we use throughout the following derivations. \begin{lemma1} Consider the setting in Theorem~\ref{thm:PCA_UhatW-U=(I-UU^T)EVR^{-1}+xxx_previous}.
+For $i\in[m]$ let $\me^{(i)}=\hat\mSigma^{(i)}-\mSigma^{(i)}$.
+Let